-Because funds are limited, it is the expectation that applicants will utilize assessment processes and tools to target funds to households with the greatest need.
+Because funds are limited, it is the expectation that applicants will utilize assessment processes and tools in order to target funds to households with the greatest need.

 Currently, Coordinated Entry (CE) systems vary in their capacity to address all homeless populations; however, at a minimum, households across the state who meet the U.S. Department of Housing and Urban Development (HUD) definition of homelessness are assessed using a homeless assessment tool via CE.
-For all other households who are experiencing a housing crisis, including households who are doubled up or at imminent risk of homelessness, Minnesota Housing recommends the household be assessed through the community's existing CE process by using the Minnesota FHPAP Homelessness Prevention Assessment Tool (M-PAT), or through a comparable tool.
+For all other households who are experiencing a housing crisis, including households who are doubled up or at imminent risk of homelessness, Minnesota Housing expects the household be assessed either through the community's existing CE process OR assessed using the Minnesota FHPAP Homelessness Prevention Assessment Tool (M-PAT) OR through a comparable tool that has been approved by Minnesota Housing.